Are All ATV Tires Directional? How to Tell?

 The red lines help visualize the V-like tread pattern on both of these tires.

-Note that some manufacturers offer tires with a less prominent “V”-like thread pattern that is marketed as multi-directional regardless.
+Some manufacturers offer tires with a less prominent “V”-shaped tread pattern marketed as multi-directional regardless.
 The idea with these tires is that they offer more flexibility.

 The less aggressive V-style tread pattern still offers decent traction when mounted as you usually would mount a directional tire.
 Then, if you want, you can mount the tire backward without being too troubled by the potential downsides.

-If there are no directional marks on the sidewalls or no clear V-like pattern, the tire is most likely multi-directional, but it can still be directional.
+If there are no directional marks on the sidewalls or a distinct V-like pattern, the tire is likely multi-directional, but it can still be directional.
 To know for sure, you need to inspect the design of the tread pattern.

-• Stand the tire in an upright position and look at the tread pattern from the top.
+• Stand the tire upright and look at the tread pattern from the top.
 Then turn the tire 180 degrees.

-• Take notice of whether the thread pattern looks the same in both positions or if it looks different.
+• Notice whether the thread pattern looks the same in both positions or if it looks different.
 It may be easier if you compare two similar tires at the same time.

-• The tread pattern on a multi-directional tire will look the same no matter which direction it stands.
+• The tread pattern on a multi-directional tire will look the same regardless of direction.

 • The tread pattern on a directional tire looks noticeably different in the two positions.